Sands of Salzaar

 Sands of Salzaar (部落与弯刀 (Bùluò yǔ wān dāo); trans.: Tribe and Scimitar) is a 2021 fantasy strategy action role-playing game for Microsoft Windows and iOS.
 It was developed by Chinese indie video game company Han-Squirrel Studio, and published by Hong Kong company XD.
 The player controls a customized character to battle, recruit troops, manage a fief, and explore dungeons.
 The game was launched as an early access on January 3, 2020 and fully released on December 16, 2021.

 The game is set in the fictional realm of Salzaar, a region marred by war after the collapse of a great empire with a fantasy blend of pre-modern Turkic, Chinese, Mongolian, and Arabic cultures.
 Each area has settlements in which five major factions vie for control.
 The player may choose one among eight classes or create their own, and pick a side or start their own faction.
 The game features both story-driven campaign and sandbox mode.
 Sands of Salzaar has been described as a mix of Mount & Blade, Diablo, League of Legends, and Dynasty Warriors.

-Gameplay

-The game is open-ended with a variety of quests and a focus on large crowd combat with a focus on troop recruitment.
-The game has two main modes: story and open-world, and has eight classes: Berserker, Jackal, Knight Errant, Sentinel, Shaman, Spirit Witch, Spiritmancer, and Sultan.
-Each class pursues its own exclusive quests and skill trees.
-A variety of equipment is available for the player, while each level-up adds a skill point that can be used to get new skills.
-The world map is separated into six areas with different biomes: desert, canyon, uplands, snow, and swamp.

-Combat in Sands of Salzaar offers a unique mix of ideas.
-The player brings an army or the enemy army approaches around the battlefield with an instanced map.
-Each squad moves at different speeds and strong emphasis on troops gathering and strategy commanding the player's army.